codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 ---
 title: "GitOps Environments"
 description: ""
-group: deployments
+group: dashboards
 toc: true
 ---

-Codefresh offers various dashboards, each providing a unique perspective on Argo CD applications and their deployments.
-The GitOps Overview dashboard offers a high-level view, emphasizing essential Key Performance Indicators.
-The GitOps Apps dashboard serves as a centralized hub for monitoring and managing application deployments, resources, and configurations.

-The GitOps Environments dashboard brings a new dimension to your GitOps experience.
+Codefresh offers various dashboards, each providing a unique perspective on Argo CD applications and their deployments. <!--- The GitOps Overview dashboard offers a high-level view, emphasizing essential Key Performance Indicators.
+The GitOps Apps dashboard serves as a centralized hub for monitoring and managing application deployments, resources, and configurations. --> The GitOps Environments dashboard brings a new dimension to your GitOps experience.

 It presents Argo CD applications within the context of their environments, offering a holistic view of how applications progress through the software development lifecycle.
-Beyond the visibility, you can also review the deployment history, take action by implementing synchronization and refresh actions, and more for individual applications.
+Beyond the visibility, you can also review the deployment history, take actions such as synchronization and refresh, and more for individual applications.

 {% include
 	image.html